 Ready for a family stay in the great outdoors, mama?
-Check out our guide to family campervan travel for some key tips on how to plan your trip!
+Check out our guide to campervan travel with kids for some key tips on how to plan your trip!

 Travelling in a campervan can be one of the most memorable ways to explore a country, conjuring up images of freedom and adventure.
 It might not appeal to everyone, as the reality of campervan travel means being on the road often, long drives, sleeping in a confined space, dealing with makeshift spaces, and making do with communal amenities at campgrounds.
 Add a few toddlers to the mix and it can either be a stressful affair (as we very quickly learnt during a trip to Italy from Austria with our 1-year old twins), or, if you are lucky, the holiday of a lifetime.

 So if you plan on renting a campervan and embarking on a little road trip for your next family holiday, here’s what to expect and a few tips on camping with toddlers:

 Researching Your Destinations

 New Zealand is a great place to camp, with easy access to campsites and multiple types of camping options that cater to everyone.
 Australia, Austria, Italy and Iceland are all beautiful places to embark on a campervan trip, in my experience.
 Once you’ve decided on a destination, it is worthwhile to pre-book campsites, especially in the summer.
 Look for those with amenities — you’ll be thankful for that warm shower, especially for the kids.
 Leave the freedom/wild camping option (despite how romantic and spontaneous it sounds) for when the kids are older or when you’re camping without them.